 All candidates must submit formal applications to the University.
 Preselected applicants will be invited to take an oral interview (distance interviews can be arranged upon request).
 Selection criteria include a BA degree with a GPA of 3.0 or equivalent.
 Non-native speakers of English or those who do not have a degree from an English medium university are required to have a minimum TOEFL score of 550 (or equivalent) for full-time enrollment in the program; applicants with scores between 500 and 549 may enroll in the AUI Language Center on either a full time or part-time basis.
 During their English language training, they cannot take any content courses, but may, if they so desire, take Arabic language courses.
 Ideally, candidates should also have one year of Arabic language study.
 Students who do not meet this requirement (based on an AUI’s Arabic placement test) may take the intensive Beginning Arabic 1 and 2 during the Arabic and North African Studies (ARANAS) summer program preceding the beginning of the NAMES program, which should bring them to the level required.

-The normal duration of the program is four full-time semesters.
-A minimum of 36 graduate credit hours is required for graduation.
+The normal duration of the program is two full-time semesters.
+A minimum of 30 graduate credit hours is required for graduation.
 In addition, students have to submit and defend a Master’s thesis.

 After admission decisions are made, the admissions committee will evaluate each candidate’s academic record to determine which, if any, undergraduate foundation courses the student will take.
+These courses may be taken online.
 The procedures for seeking exemptions to assigned foundation courses are explained in the SHSS Graduate Student Handbook.